Land Development Project

 Our proposal for an innovation park is the major project included within the Edinburgh City Region Deal to benefit East Lothian, and is a once in a lifetime opportunity to create significant employment and a vibrant and sustainable community that will serve generations to come.

 On this site, you will find details of the three elements of the land development project: the Innovation Park, the Innovation Hub within the Innovation Park, and the separate Commercial Zone.
-There is also a dedicated Edinburgh Innovation Park microsite.

 The design, build and operation of the Innovation Park, including the Hub, will be managed by a joint venture between QMU and East Lothian Council.
 The project is supported by the Edinburgh and South East Scotland City Region Deal.
 For more information on the ESES City Deal, see their website.